top

 • Past Director of the Carriage Association of America

-• Currently an Honorary Director of the Carriage Association of America
+• Former Honorary Director of the Carriage Association of America

-• Former President and one of the founders of the World Coaching Club
+• Former President and a founder of the World Coaching Club

 • Member of the American Tandem Society